 Toys may look innocent enough, but give that cute clutter a chance to start piling up, and you’ll soon find yourself battling a hostile toy takeover!
 Need reinforcements?
-These clever DIY toy storage ideas are ready and willing to join you in your quest to see the carpet.Continue to 2 of 12 below.
+These clever toy storage ideas are ready and willing to join you in your never-ending cleaning quest to see the carpet.

 Not so handy with a power tool?
-Leave the pallet repurposing to the pros, and cut your woodworking teeth on this simple project: A beautiful, slatted crate created from scrap wood and a handful of 69-cent yardsticks.
-Leave the rule markings exposed for an industrial feel, or paint and sand down the edges for a softer, rustic look.Continue to 2 of 21 below.
+Leave the pallet repurposing to the pros, and cut your woodworking teeth on this simple project from Seven Sisters: A beautiful, slatted crate created from scrap wood and a handful of 69-cent yardsticks from Lowes.
+Leave the rule markings exposed for a “school house” theme, or paint and sand down the edges for a softer, rustic look.Continue to 2 of 21 below.

 03 of 21

 04 of 21

 Create Kid-Friendly Storage Jars

 We all love fabric storage bins.
 It’s the price tags that are a little hard to swallow.